Knowing there are ways to save money organizing (and make some, too) can motivate you to deal with clutter finally.

 The average credit card late-fee is $25 and, while you can spend time getting that waived, that’s time you can’t get back.
 Multiply that $25 by a couple of cards and four late fees a year, and you’ve wasted $200 — the equivalent of a month’s utility bill!
 Late fees for library books and DVD rentals, too.

 How organizing saves money: Late payment doesn’t just rack up feeds: it can also increase the amount of interest you’re paying on credit cards, car loans, even your mortgage.
 Getting your paperwork organized allows you to track due dates on your To Do list to save on both fees and penalizing interest rates.

 3. Less time cleaning creates more time to look for deals.

 It’s a fact: cluttered homes take longer to clean.
 You’ve got to move stuff before you can clean under it, then move it back so you can clean the next mess.
 Ditching the clutter frees up that time and makes cleaning faster as well as habitual.
-That extra time can be spent searching for the best deals on things you actually need rather than hurriedly purchasing things without knowing if you’re getting a good price.
+That extra time can be spent searching for the best deals on things you need rather than hurriedly purchasing stuff without knowing if you’re getting a reasonable price.

 4. Buy gifts when they’re on sale.

 Freeing up a spare closet, or even a dresser drawer, gives you space to stash gifts to give for birthdays and holidays.
 It’s space to stash those thoughtful but unwanted gifts you receive and want to re-gift, too.